Download our in-depth report: The Ultimate Guide to IT Security Vendors

 Barracuda Networks provides security, networking and storage products based on network appliances and cloud services.
-Its customer base encompasses 150,000 organizations in more than 100 countries.
-Based in Silicon Valley, it counts more than 1,000 employees, more than 5,000 partners, and offices in 15 countries.
+Its customer base spans 150,000 organizations in more than 100 countries.
+Based in Silicon Valley, it has more than 1,000 employees, more than 5,000 partners, and offices in 15 countries.

 Barracuda is grouped among many others as a Niche Player in the Gartner Magic Quadrant.
 The Barracuda NextGen Firewall F-Series is a family of hardware, virtual and cloud-based appliances designed to protect a hybrid network at the headquarters, cloud location, and every WAN endpoint.
 It achieves this by integrating the full set of NGFW technologies, including Layer 7 application control, intrusion prevention, web filtering, malware and advanced treat protection (ATP), anti-spam and network access control.
 Additionally, the full stack of SD-WAN capabilities is included with every appliance: VPN tunnel sharing across multiple physical uplinks; performance-based routing and link selection depending on uplink health status; application-based routing; protocol VPN technology; traffic management; bandwidth compression; and caching.
 Cloud integration, connectivity and central management are built into the core of the product.
 It is also integrated into the cloud frameworks of Amazon AWS, Microsoft Azure and Google Cloud Platform.